YunoHost/transpay/README.md

 Donation collection for FOSS groups and individuals.

 * Supports one-time and monthly donations
-* Process cards with Stripe - also supports Bitcoin
+* Process cards with Stripe
 * Flexible and customizable

 It works for individuals (like me) and it works for organizations.
 Expect to